 Nestlé in the United States is committed to enhancing quality of life and contributing to a healthier future--for individuals and families, for our thriving and resilient communities, and for the planet.
-Our diverse portfolio of foods and beverages provides nutritious options for every member of the family, and supports both the first 1000 days of life and healthy aging for people and pets.
+We are transforming our product portfolio – from pet care, bottled water, frozen meals, and infant nutrition – to meet changing consumer needs by focusing on high-growth food, beverage and consumer health categories with brands consumers love.

-Our operations in the U.S. are composed of eight separate corporate entities: Nestlé USA, Nestlé Waters North America, Nestlé Purina, Gerber, Nestlé Health Science, Nestlé Professional, Nestlé Skin Health, and Nespresso.
+Our operations in the U.S. are composed of seven operating companies: Nestlé USA, Nestlé Waters North America, Nestlé Purina, Gerber, Nestlé Health Science, Nestlé Professional, and Nespresso.

-Nestlé is home to 120 U.S. locations in 47 states, including 77 production facilities and 10 R&D facilities.
-We employ 51,000 people in the United States.
+Nestlé is home to more than 300 U.S. locations in 36 states, including 79 manufacturing facilities.
+We employ 48,000 people in the United States.

-Creating Shared Value remains the fundamental guiding principle for how Nestlé does business.
-CSV is the strategy tool that Nestlé uses to operationalize and manage all the actions it takes to ensure it creates value for shareholders and for society.
-This is how Nestlé brings its purpose to life — to enhance quality of life and contribute to a healthier future.
+Creating Shared Value remains the fundamental guiding principle for how Nestlé does business across the globe and we are committed to creating that same shared value in the U.S. CSV is the strategy tool that Nestlé uses to operationalize and manage all the actions we take to ensure we create value for shareholders and for society.
+This is how we bring our purpose to life — to enhance quality of life and contribute to a healthier future.

 Our focus areas are firmly embedded in our purpose.
 Individuals and families, our communities and the planet as a whole are interconnected, and our efforts in each of these areas are supported through our commitments, the vast majority of which have been reframed and feature objectives to 2020.
 These commitments will, in turn, enable us to meet our ambitions for 2030 in line with the timescale of the Sustainable Development Goals (SDGs).

-Take a look at our 2016 Creating Shared Value Report:
+Take a look at our 2018 Creating Shared Value Report.

-In June 2015 Nestlé announced the launch of a global Parent Support Policy (PSP) that would offer employees a minimum of 14 weeks paid leave and the right to extend that leave up to six months.
+At Nestlé, we continue to institute our global Parent Support Policy (PSP) that launched in 2015 and offers employees a minimum of 14 weeks paid leave and the right to extend that leave up to six months.
 PSP is open to all Nestlé employees in the U.S. who have been with the company for at least six months and are regularly scheduled to work at least 30 hours per week, including hourly workers and commissioned sales force team members.
 The policy is already yielding positive results: take a look at some of the stories and latest data from the implementation of the policy.